 Defeated, I made my way into Amsterdam.
 I called the security office and the airline again, but my passport was nowhere to be found.
 It was gone.
-And along with it, 9 years of stamps.
+And along with it, nine years of stamps.
 I had added pages to the passport twice as I accumulated those stamps.
-Now they are gone….and I’m still devastated.
+Now they are gone…and I’m still devastated.

 So what happens when you lose your passport abroad?

 Losing your passport is really just a big inconvenience.
 It’s actually really easy to get a new one.
 However, the new one the US Embassy issues while you are overseas is an emergency temporary passport.
-These passports have limited validity of either 3 or 6 months.
-They are basically only good long enough to get you home and aren’t meant to travel around long term on.
+These passports have limited validity of either three or six months.
+They are basically only good long enough to get you home and aren’t meant to travel around on long-term.

 To get a new passport, you need to do the following.